Message about use of cookies

 Find out how we review air quality across the borough, and view our progress reports

-Annual Status Report 2022
+Annual Status Report 2023

-DEFRA comments
+DEFRA review

 Report findings

-The main findings of the ASR 2022 are as follows:
+The main findings of the ASR 2023 are as follows:

-• No exceedances of the National Air Quality Strategy standards were identified for Nitrogen Dioxide (NO2) during 2021.
-This is the second year running where compliant results have been observed with no exceedances of the NO2 annual mean objective noted.
+• This is the third year running where compliant results have been observed with no exceedances of the NO2 annual mean objective.

-• No exceedances of PM10 objectives level were noted during 2021
+• No exceedances of PM10 objectives level were noted during 2022.

-• No exceedances of the PM2.5 annual mean level were noted during 2021
+• No exceedances of the PM2.5 annual mean level were noted during 2022.

 Planning applications

-• The 24 most significant applications are listed in Appendix C
+• The 34 most significant applications are listed in Appendix C

-Priorities for 2022/23
+Priorities for 2023/24

-Our main priorities for 2022/23 are to:
+Our main priorities for 2023/24 are to:

-• Continue with the current air quality monitoring programme
+• continue with the current air quality monitoring programme

-• Review and amend the monitoring programme as required
+• review and amend the monitoring programme as required

-• Continue to implement the current Air Quality Action Plan
+• continue to implement the current Air Quality Action Plan

-• Continue to work closely with partners to implement King’s Lynn Transport Strategy and assess regeneration and traffic management projects which will assist with reducing traffic related emissions
+• continue to work closely with partners to implement King’s Lynn Transport Strategy and assess regeneration and traffic management projects which will assist with reducing traffic related emissions

-• Continue to review planning applications
+• continue to review planning applications

 The Director of Public Health at Norfolk County Council has reviewed the report and signed it off.
+We are required to work with public health and other specialists.

 A copy of the full report can be found here.